 Big Sandy is a tiny town located in the state of Montana.
 With a population of 599 people and just one neighborhood, Big Sandy is the 112th largest community in Montana.

-Big Sandy is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Big Sandy isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Big Sandy are a mix of both white- and blue-collar jobs.
 Overall, Big Sandy is a town of professionals, construction workers and builders, and managers.
 There are especially a lot of people living in Big Sandy who work in management occupations (17.28%), healthcare (10.80%), and office and administrative support (8.02%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.31% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Big Sandy’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Big Sandy’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The per capita income in Big Sandy in 2022 was $26,656, which is lower middle income relative to Montana and the nation.
 This equates to an annual income of $106,624 for a family of four.
 However, Big Sandy contains both very wealthy and poor people as well.